Flying-Raichu/GMD1/blog_6.md

 # Enemies & Bosses
 ### Enemy types
 Different enemy types were implemented, but all were of the ranged variety due to the time constraints necessary to develop damage based on the strength of physics collisions.
 Asteroids were implemented as a hazardous obstacle, but its damage was fixed based on collission, not calculated based on velocities.
+We also made deliberate use of Unity’s Layer Collision Matrix to prevent projectiles from colliding with other projectiles or same-faction entities, which helped eliminate many unintended interactions and optimized performance.

 ### Bosses
 Bosses were not implemented due to time constraints